Adolescence Education (BS)

 Major Experiences

 New York State requires the successful completion of at least 100 hours of field experience before student teaching.
 This requirement is divided up among three courses in the major program.
-EDU 250 has a 15 hour community-based experience, EDS 223 has a 20 hour field experience, EDS 360 has a 30 hour field experience, EDS 402-EDS 406 (choose the appropriate course) has a 30 hour field experience and EDS 432-EDS 436 (choose the appropriate course) hosts 50 hours.
+EDS 223 has a 20 hour field experience, EDS 360 has a 30 hour field experience, EDS 402-EDS 406 (choose the appropriate course) has a 30 hour field experience and EDS 432-EDS 436 (choose the appropriate course) requires 50 hours.
 The field experience builds from participatory observation to tutoring or working with small groups to teaching a lesson and then teaching lessons from a learning segment designed by the candidate in the EDS 432-EDS 436 course.

 Academic Concentration